alex-bellon/wikipedia/wikipedia.md

 [Mirror canon](https://en.wikipedia.org/wiki/Mirror_canon) - a type of canon which involves the leading voice being played alongside its own inversion (i.e. upside-down).

+[Shepard tone](https://en.wikipedia.org/wiki/Shepard_tone) - is a sound consisting of a superposition of sine waves separated by octaves.
+This creates the auditory illusion of a tone that continually ascends or descends in pitch, yet which ultimately seems to get no higher or lower.

 ### Visual Art

 [Lost artworks](https://en.wikipedia.org/wiki/Lost_artworks) - original pieces of art that credible sources indicate once existed but that cannot be accounted for in museums or private collections or are known to have been destroyed deliberately or accidentally, or neglected through ignorance and lack of connoisseurship.